unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 A 10-foot-radius invisible sphere of antitek surrounds you.
 This area is divorced from the tek energy that suffuses the multiverse.
 Within the sphere, tek skills can’t be cast, summoned creatures disappear, and even alien artifacts become mundane.
 Until the tek skill ends, the sphere moves with you, centered on you.

-Tek Skills and other tek effects, except those created by an artifact or a deity, are suppressed in the sphere and can’t protrude into it.
+Tek Skills and other tek effects, except those created by an artifact or a sect, are suppressed in the sphere and can’t protrude into it.
 A slot expended to cast a suppressed tek skill is consumed.
 While an effect is suppressed, it doesn’t function, but the time it spends suppressed counts against its duration.

 **_Targeted Effects._** Tek Skills and other tek effects, such as _tek missile_ and _charm person_, that target a creature or an object in the sphere have no effect on that target.